pau-qa/pau-qa/README.md

-- 👋 Hi, I’m Paulina, ISTQB certified **QA Specialist** with experience in pharma industry, and fintech.
-I also possess vast experience in start-up environtment developing social e-commerce app. **Currently ensuring the quality not only of investment portfolio and financial advisory web apps, but also in processes and team practices.**
+- 👋 Hi, I’m Paulina, ISTQB certified **QA Specialist** with experience in pharma and fintech industry.
+I also possess vast professional experience in start-up environtment that was developing social e-commerce app. **Currently ensuring the quality not only of investment portfolio and financial advisory app, but also in processes and team practices.**

 - I have solid background in manual testing, including mobile and API testing.
-I am also knowledgeable about HTML & CSS with a keen interest to learn more JavaScript.
-In the future, I would like to also focus on automation, mainly using Playwright.** - more details available in my **CV**
+With a great eye for detail and a solid understanding of UX, I ensure the user journey is seamless from start to finish. **I am also knowledgeable about HTML & CSS with a keen interest to learn more JavaScript.
+In the near future, I aim to focus on automation testing, primarily with Playwright.** More details are available in my CV.

+- I am also interested in AI testing, that's why I am currently preparing to pass ISTQB AI Testing certificate.

 - 👩‍💼 In Dec'23 I got my **ISTQB** FL